-Person hors de combat or protected personnel: A person who is hors de combat (wounded, sick, shipwrecked, detained or surrendering) or who belongs to the medical or religious personnel of the armed forces must be protected from attack.
-If killed or wounded, individuals with hors de combat status are not counted as "civilian casualties" in this report.
+Person bors de combat or protected personnel: A person who is bors de combat (wounded, sick, shipwrecked, detained or surrendering) or who belongs to the medical or religious personnel of the armed forces must be protected from attack.
+If killed or wounded, individuals with bors de combat status are not counted as "civilian casualties" in this report.